I work in the modeling and film industries, and I like to share insights into both businesses.

-Being a director is a huge responsibility because the crew, cast, producers, and audience are counting on you, delivering a piece of professional art.
+Being a director is a huge responsibility because the crew, cast, producers, and audience counts on you, delivering a piece of professional art.

 A director beats his heart and soul throughout the production from pre-production, production, and post-production.
 He is the drive that makes the film a believable and understandable story.
 He is the drive that makes the film a credible and coherent narrative.

 So, if you are thinking about becoming a director, you need to have an open heart.
 You need to care about people in general.
 Then, you know you can care about your crew and actors.
 Otherwise, reconsider your desire or quest because a director is a people person as well as a technical whiz-bang.

 Good luck with your career, and let me know about all your successes.

 © 2007 Kenna McHugh